Lepovirta/lepo/content/posts/2020-05-12-why-do-companies-centralize-git.md

 canonicalUrl: https://medium.com/polarsquad/why-do-companies-centralize-git-a068e6c666a3
 ---

-Every now and then, popular Git hosting services such as GitHub, Gitlab, and Bitbucket have outages.
+Every now and then, popular Git hosting services such as GitHub, GitLab, and Bitbucket have outages.
 Since many organisations, both private and public, rely on these services, a single outage can cause a world wide drop in productivity and a familiar question to pop up.

 > If Git is distributed, why do we keep having these outages?